-As a diasporic Xicanx Indigena mixie and adoptee, I was raised by the land of salmon and mountains, of rain and forests, of water and wind.
-I now live between many worlds, as uninvited guest, in traditional Chinook territory, as a visitor in Syilx territory and as a humble returnee to my paternal ancestral homelands in Ndeh and Purépecha territory.
+As a diasporic Xicana Indígena mixie and adoptee, I was raised outside my ancestral homelands - I was born in the land of salmon and mountains, of rain and forests, of water and wind.
+I now live between many worlds, as uninvited guest, in traditional Chinook territory, as a regular visitor in Syilx territory and as a humble returnee to my paternal ancestral homelands in US Mexico borderlands and Purépecha territory.

 My Indigenous ancestors are from land where earth is hot and water is scarce, where death is celebrated and the ancestors honored.
 From them, I inherited my threshold sensibility.
-As early as eight years old I was pouring over images and stories of death .
+As early as eight years old I was pouring over images and stories of death . . . and birth.
 I would spend hours alone marveling at the realms between worlds and the gorgeous and necessary relationship between birth and death.

 I have always been a little out of synch, finding myself at odds with current cultural paradigms.
 For better or for worse (trust me it's hard) I live in the rhythmic bridging between polarities and more and more between polarized and confrontational cultural-war-zones.
 I am committed to repairing the rifts and bringing all "sides" back into organic rhythmic relationship.